 - 1. The maximum height for single detached housing is 2 1⁄2 storeys or 9.0 m, whichever is less, but it shall not exceed the residential vertical lot width envelope and the residential lot depth vertical envelope.
 For a principal building with a flat roof, the maximum height is 7.5 m. - 2.
 The ridge line of a side roof dormer may project horizontally up to 0.91 m beyond the residential vertical lot width envelope but no further than the setback required for the interior side yard or the exterior side yard. - 3.
 The ridge line of a front roof dormer may project horizontally up to 0.91 m beyond the residential vertical lot depth envelope but no further than the setback required for the front yard. - 4.
 For the purpose of this zone only, residential vertical lot depth envelope means a vertical envelope located at the minimum front yard setback requirement for the lot in question. - 5.
-The residential vertical lot depth envelope is: - a) calculated from the finished site grade; and - b) formed by a plane rising vertically 5.0 m to a point and then extending upward and away from the required yard setback at a rate of the two units of vertical rise for each single unit of horizontal run to the point at which the plane intersects to the maximum building height.
+The residential vertical lot depth envelope is: - a) calculated from the finished site grade; and - b) formed by a plane rising vertically 5.0 m to a point and then extending upward and away from the required yard setback at a rate of the two units of vertical rise

-- 6. The maximum height for an accessory building containing a coach house shall be 2 storeys or 6.5 m above the highest elevation of the crown of the abutting lane measured to the roof ridge, whichever is less. - 7.
-In addition to the requirements in subsection 15.29.7.6, where the lot width is between 9.0 m and 11.5 m: - any portion of the ground floor of an accessory building used for parking a) provided in a tandem arrangement that extends beyond the footprint of the second storey of a coach house shall be no higher than 4.0 m above the highest elevation of the crown of the abutting lane; and - b) the roof over the portion of the ground floor of an accessory building used for parking provided in a tandem arrangement must have a minimum pitch of 4.12 and be a gable end roof design. - 8.
-In the ZS29 zone: - the first storey of an accessory building containing a coach house facing the a) single detached housing shall have a sloping skirt roof, and the maximum height of the eave of the sloping skirt roof shall be 3.7 m above grade; - the maximum height to the top of the sloping skirt roof of the first storey of an b) accessory building containing a coach house facing the single detached housing shall be 4.0 m above grade; and - for the purpose of this subsection 15.29.7.8 only, grade means the finished c) ground elevation around the accessory building containing the coach house. - 9.
-The maximum height for accessory structures is 9.0 m. - 15.29.8 Subdivision Provisions/Minimum Lot Size - The minimum lot dimensions and areas are as follows, except that the minimum lot 1. width for corner lots is an additional 2.0 m:
+- The maximum height for an accessory building containing a coach house shall be 2 storeys or 6.5 m above the highest elevation of the crown of the abutting lane measured to the roof ridge, whichever is less. - In addition to the requirements in subsection 15.29.7.6, where the lot width is between 9.0 m and 11.5 m: - a) any portion of the ground floor of an accessory building used for parking provided in a tandem arrangement that extends beyond the footprint of the second storey of a coach house shall be no higher than 4.0 m above the highest elevation of the crown of the abutting lane; and - b) the roof over the portion of the ground floor of an accessory building used for parking provided in a tandem arrangement must have a minimum pitch of 4:12 and be a gable end roof design.

+8. In the ZS29 zone:

+- a) the first storey of an accessory building containing a coach house facing the single detached housing shall have a sloping skirt roof, and the maximum height of the eave of the sloping skirt roof shall be 3.7 m above grade; - b) the maximum height to the top of the sloping skirt roof of the first storey of an accessory building containing a coach house facing the single detached housing shall be 4.0 m above grade; and - c) for the purpose of this subsection 15.29.7.8 only, grade means the finished ground elevation around the accessory building containing the coach house. - 9.
+The maximum height for accessory structures is 9.0 m.

+15.29.8 Subdivision Provisions/Minimum Lot Size

+1. The minimum lot dimensions and areas are as follows, except that the minimum lot width for corner lots is an additional 2.0 m: